SpringRoll/SpringRollContainer/README.md

 }
 ```

-But depending on whether the plugin is intended to be external to Container (i.e. application specific), one of the built-in plugins, or even a port from a previous version of Container (pre v2.x) there may be some additional considerations detailed below.
+However, some more customized plugins plugins may have additional concerns.
+These are detailed below.```

 ### External Plugin
 External Plugins are generally specific to an application or organization and follow the above blueprint.
-They don't tend to follow a Springroll Application feature, and may just be something additional you need to slot into your page.
-There are no real extra considerations to take into account.
+They don't tend to follow a Springroll Application feature like `sound` or `captions`, and may just be additional custom functionality for your particular page.
+In this case, you can implement the methods you need for your plugin with no additional considerations.

 ### Porting Container v1.x plugins to v2.x
-Exactly how you go about porting your plugin from the 1.x version to the newer 2.x versions will depend on how the old plugin was written.
-The new plugins are based around the `init()`, `start()`, and `preload()` hooks.
-The main similarity is that `init()` will loosely correspond to the older `setup()` function from 1.x.
-Everything else should be able to proceed as outlined in the [general plugin overview](##Authoring-Plugins) above
+Exactly how you go about porting your plugin from the SpringRollContainer 1 to 2 will depend on how the original plugin was written.
+The `init()` function for Container 2.0 plugins will loosely correspond to the older `setup()` from Container 1.0.
+The older hook methods `open` and `opened` should now be implemented as event listeners in the main plugin.

 ### Internal a.k.a.
 Built-In Plugins
-If you're developing for SpringrollContainer directly the process is still the same but there are base plugin classes available to keep your plugins DRY and help with consistency.
+If you're developing for SpringrollContainer directly the process is still the same but there are base plugin classes available to keep your plugins DRY and more consistent.

 #### [BasePlugin](https://github.com/SpringRoll/SpringRollContainer/blob/main/src/base-plugins/BasePlugin.js)
 [Example Plugin](https://github.com/SpringRoll/SpringRollContainer/blob/main/src/plugins/KeyboardMapPlugin.js)